SABR Convention History

 - 2016: Andre Dawson, Tony Perez (SABR 46, Miami)

 SABR members are known for keeping track of everything — so why not the all-time standings for SABR Convention ballgames, too?
 Ever wonder how many MVP and Cy Young Award winners we’ve seen at the SABR Convention ballgame in the year they won the award?
 We’ve got that!
-Click here to download a spreadsheet with a detailed history of SABR Convention ballgames.
+Click here to view our Games Project series on every major-league, minor-league, and even old-timers games we’ve seen at the Annual Convention from 1972 to the present day.